 Note: For mounting NetWare volumes as remote file systems, the NFS Client Service should have been enabled on the HP-UX machine and the NetWare server should be in the System-to-System Connection List on the HP-UX machine.

+- 2. From the Main Menu, make the following selections:

-▷ Networking/Communication Services
+- □ Networking/Communication Services

-▷ Networked File Systems (NFS)
+- Networked File Systems (NFS)

-Remote Directories Mounted
+- Remote Directories Mounted

 The utility displays a list of remote file systems already mounted.